 I didn’t actually know about ZeroWater until I got contacted by their PR representative who sent me Zero Water 12 Cup for me to test and review on my blog.
 So what did I think of it?
 Was it better than Brita’s jug?
 What did the filtered water from the ZeroWater jug taste like?
 Read on to read my full review and comparison of ZeroWater and Brita.

 About Zero Water

-First of all, who are Zero Water and how are they different?
+First of all, who is Zero Water and how are they different?
 I always love reading companies’ backgrounds to learn more about how they got started, their values and how they distinguish themselves from the competition.
 It’s also interesting to read their customers’ reviews and what people really think about their products.

-ZeroWater is actually an American water filter brand founded by Rajan Rajan who is also the inventor of the Zero Water product.
+ZeroWater is an American water filter brand founded by Rajan Rajan who is also the inventor of the Zero Water product.

 Rajan used to live in in a small town in Michigan where the quality of drinking water was really poor.
 So, his family and he had to resort to buying bottled water regularly.
 But Rajan wanted to change that and started looking into various water filtering solutions.

 After some research with his son, Rajan, being an engineer, took the best of water filtration technologies and put everything together to create a water filtering system suitable for consumer use.